Where Do Medical Assistants Work?

 In private practice offices, medical assistants may be in charge of both clinical and administrative duties.

-Some specific types of doctors offices and medical clinics that medical assistants work include:
+Some specific types of doctor's offices and medical clinics where medical assistants work include:

 • Family medicine